pcriv/smuggle/README.md

 # Smuggle

-Is a gem to manage exports with ease, separating the logic from the models, resulting in a much cleaner codebase.
+Is a gem to manage exports and imports with ease, separating the logic from the models, resulting in a much cleaner codebase.
 Easy to use, with familiar structure.

 **Smuggle is not dependent on Rails**, you can use it on ActiveRecord models, as well as plain ruby objects and hashes.